-- Worker interviews: Worker interviews provide the primary source of evidence during a verification.
+- Worker interviews: Worker interviews provide the primary source evidence during a verification.
 The representative sample should cover at least 40% of the total workers receiving payment, including at least 20% of each relevant sub-group, where subgroups are receiving different payment amounts.
-The sample may include: - Workers across all nationalities, genders. recruitment actors. regions, and dates, or other criteria relevant identified. - Sub-contracted. outsourced, part-time or temporary workers covered under the payment plan. - Where relevant, workers whose contract has ended, or who have resigned and changed employer or confirm they received all outstanding payment prior to departure.
-Worker unions or other worker - representatives, where existent. - Management interviews: Speak with parties responsible for managing and implementing the reimbursement process.
+The sample may include: - Workers across all nationalities, Additional Checks genders, recruitment actors, regions, and dates, or other relevant criteria identified. - Sub-contracted. outsourced. part-time or temporary workers covered under the payment plan. - Where relevant, workers whose contract has ended, or who have resigned and changed employer or returned to their home country, to confirm they received all outstanding prior payment to departure. - Worker unions or other worker representatives, where existent. - Management interviews: Speak with parties responsible for managing and implementing the reimbursement process.
 Focus on understanding any challenges related to the repayment process, and steps taken to resolve them.

-- Document review: - Review bank transactions and confirmation of electronic transfers via payroll.
+- Document review: - Review bank transactions confirmation of electronic transfers via payroll.
 Check these across the entire selection of workers being paid (especially during a first verification where errors are most likely to occur). - Review employee files (payslips, individual payroll records, etc.) for a random sample of 10-20% of the workers interviewed.